You are here

 Frankie & Johnny

-Around 400 modules are stacked onto each other into two long volumes to make up the student dormitory Frankie & Johnny in Berlin Treptow.
-The COR-TEN steel shipping containers are shifted slightly towards the outside and inside and create a playful architecture that at the same time is metaphoric for the lively and vibrant new form of cooperative living they create.
+417 container modules are stacked onto each other into three long volumes to make up the student dormitory Frankie & Johnny in Berlin Treptow.
+The corten steel shipping containers, which are shifted slightly towards the outside and inside, produce a characteristic architecture and create at the same time a space for a lively and vibrant new form of cooperative living.

-The High Cube Container 40‘, measuring 12.19 m x 2.90 m, is prefabricated as a modular system.
-The units can be connected into primarily single, double or triple units.
-Students can spend time on the seating platforms in the central area between the two parts of the building on the ground floor or chat on the access galleries.
-The latter communicative in-between zone is a place of meeting and exchange that serves as a common balcony at the same time.
+In the first stage of construction, High Cube Containers 40‘, measuring 12.19 m x 2.90 m each, were used as a basic component.
+In the second and third stage, prefabricated modular systems have been implemented.
+The units can be connected into primarily single, but also double or triple units.
+The open air spaces, i.e. the access balconies between the buildings, form the heart of the ensemble.
+The communicative in-between zone is a place of meeting and exchange that serves as a common balcony at the same time.

 The compact buildings divide the site into two open spaces of different character.
 In addition to activity and sports areas there is a green oasis of spacious lawn and trees.
-The café on the ground floor forms the heart and central meeting point of the complex.
+The café on the ground floor serves as the central meeting point of the complex.
 The name Frankie & Johnny stands for the residents – students from all parts of the globe – who live together in this one-of-a-kind location in Berlin.